Low Stomach Acid - Treatment, Causes and Symptoms

 - Fermented vegetables such as kimchi and sauerkraut can naturally improve your stomach acid levels.

 - Advice on drinking raw apple cider vinegar.
-As a fermented liquid it’s rich in protein and enzymes that can help break down bacteria in food.
+As a fermented liquid it’s rich in substances that can help stimulate the break down bacteria in food.

 - Input on eating ginger which is widely known for its anti-inflammatory properties and for reducing inflammation from low stomach acid.